How to Write the Purdue University Supplemental Essays 2019-2020

 As a member of the Big Ten Conference, Purdue’s campus lights up with school spirit, especially during rivalry games.
 Ever since 1891, the winner of the annual Boilermakers vs. Indiana Hoosiers football game has taken home the Old Oaken Bucket, an iconic rivalry trophy.

 Purdue is highly coveted among high schoolers all across the nation.
-With an acceptance rate of 57%, admission is no easy task.
-Luckily, we at CollegeVine have provided several tips below to help as you undertake the Purdue supplemental essays.
+With an acceptance rate of 57%, admission is somewhat selective.
+Writing strong essays will certainly help you stand out, and we at CollegeVine have provided several tips below to help as you undertake the Purdue supplemental essays.
+Want to know your chances at Purdue?
+Calculate your chances for free right now.

 Purdue University Application Essay Prompts